9 Things to Know BEFORE Moving to Orlando, FL

 The amazing opportunities.

 The Orlando area is praised for its highly-rated school systems.
 Home to multiple top-notch school districts, your school-aged children will be provided with some of the best education in the country.
-One of the finest public school districts in Orlando is the Seminole County Public School System which teaches over 66,000 students and currently holds a 14 to 1 student-to-teacher ratio.
+One of Orlando's finest public school districts is the Seminole County Public School System, which teaches over 66,000 students and currently holds a 14 to 1 student-to-teacher ratio.
 With over 60% of students proficient in reading and math, your children will excel inside and outside the classroom.

 One of the benefits of moving to Orlando is having access to some of the best higher education institutions in the country.
 Since there are 40 public colleges and universities in Florida, use your in-state tuition status to your advantage.
 Whether you seek a K-12 or college education, visit the Florida Department of Education website for more information regarding school districts or scholarships.